AgarwalConsulting/distributed-design-patterns-training/slides.md

 ---
 class: center, middle

 The client initiates requests, and the server processes those requests and provides responses.

+---
+class: center, middle

 This model separates the user interface and user interactions (client-side) from the data storage and processing (server-side), making it a fundamental architecture for many modern applications.

 ---
 class: center, middle